AdaCore/spark2014/docs/lrm/source/subprograms.rst

      direct or indirect constituent thereof; and

-   * each Output-mode item of G2 is an Output-mode or In_Out-mode item of G1 or a direct or indirect constituent therof; and
+   * each Output-mode item of G2 is an Output-mode or In_Out-mode item of G1 or a direct or indirect constituent thereof; and

    * each Output-mode item of G1 which is not a state abstraction whose refinement is visible at the point of G2 is an Output-mode item of G2; and